theninthsky/client-side-rendering/README.md

 <h1 align="center">Client-side Rendering</h1>

-This project is a case study of CSR, it aims to explore the potential of client-side rendered apps compared to server-side rendering.
+This project is a case study of CSR, it explores the potential of client-side rendered apps compared to server-side rendering.

-The conclusions of this project led to the creation of the _[ultimate-csr-boilerplate](https://github.com/theninthsky/ultimate-csr-boilerplate)_.
+To use this project as a production-ready boilerplate, refer to the _[BOILTERPLATE.md](BOILERPLATE.md)_ instruction file.

 ### Legend